GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Create and configure the policy

-The policy is the configuration in the `DEPLOYER` project to only allow images to be deployed to GKE clusters in this project that have been attested by the attestor from the `ATTESTOR` project.
+The policy is the configuration in the deployer project to only allow images to be deployed to GKE clusters in this project that have been attested by the attestor from the attestor project.

 1. Configure the policy YAML file: